voltagecloud/pixel-space/README.md

 ### Generate fly.toml file

+There's already a fly.toml file in this repo, but that's for our own deployment.
+You can copy this config and then customize it by running:

 ```
 flyctl launch
 ```

+Say yes to "Would you like to copy its configuration to the new app?"

 Enter an app name and region, say no to postgres and don't deploy now.